Bentonville Film Festival 2023 announces new categories, events

-The Bentonville Film Festival announced this afternoon its programming for the festival's ninth year.
+The Bentonville Film Festival announced May 9 its programming for the festival's ninth year.
 In-person events will take place June 13-18, while on-demand streaming will continue through June 25.

 The festival, led by Academy Award-winning actor Geena Davis, is dedicated to championing women, persons with disabilities, non-binary, LGBTQIA+, BIPOC (Black, Indigenous and People of Color) and API (Asian and Pacific Islander) voices in media and entertainment.